asterai-io/asterai-docs/src/overview.md

 (Large Language Models, such as ChatGPT's GPT-4) as well as to other plugins.

-For example, your agent can fetch data from a knowledge base from files you upload to let it answer questions based on your specific app.
-Your agent can also perform authenticated actions for your users, such as CRUD operations that would normally be used via buttons instead.

-From within a plugin, you have access to a wide range of tools out of the box such as AI search, LLM calls, HTTP requests, WebSocket connections, and more, allowing you to seamlessly integrate an AI stack to your application.
+From within a plugin, you have access to a wide range of tools out of the box such as AI search, LLM calls, HTTP requests, WebSocket connections, and more, allowing you to seamlessly integrate a powerful AI stack to your application.

 asterai lets you focus on your app, saving your time by giving you all the managed AI infra and tools you need in a simple way.

 ## Key Features of asterai
-* Plugin-based, modular AI agent building framework
+- Plugin-based, modular AI agent building framework
-* AI search with a managed knowledge base and vector DBs
+- AI search with a managed knowledge base and vector DBs
-* SDK for building plugins
+- SDK for building plugins
-* SDK for querying agents: consume both structured data and natural language
+- SDK for querying agents: consume both structured data and natural language
-* REST API endpoints for querying agents from any client
+- REST API endpoints for querying agents from any client
-* CLI for deploying plugins
+- CLI for deploying plugins
-* Cloud console for managing agents
+- Cloud console for managing agents

 ## What can I do with asterai?

-With asterai, you can:
+Lots cool of things!

 - make natural language an additional input type for your application
 - integrate AI search to make your app more efficient
-- efficiently build custom, reliable chatbots
+- easily build custom, reliable chatbots, assistants and AI agents
-- create system workflows using AI agents for handling data in a structured way
+- create system workflows capable of handling natural language
 - get instant access to AI tools without worrying about infrastructure or scaling

-### Example use case
+## Example use cases
-The following use case explains how asterai can be used in production.

-Picture a digital art marketplace app.
-You're using that app, and you are logged in.
-You would like to purchase an abstract oil painting with specific colours.
-For example, cyan and purple.
-But the traditional search box is not showing any results to your query.
-There are at least 2 ways you can use asterai to fix this problem:

-1. Implement an AI assistant chatbox.
-   The assistant is now able to parse the original user query and respond with the relevant art pieces.
-   The user can even ask the assistant to add an art piece to their cart!
-2. Enhance the legacy search box with AI: when the user executes their query, using natural language, the app responds with the relevant pieces.

-This use case uses two core features from asterai: LLMs and Vector DBs.
-And, like any other asterai project, it is developed as a plugin.
+### Knowledge Base and AI search
+Upload files to a knowledge base and connect it to your agent so that it can answer questions specific to your application.
+Your agent can also perform authenticated actions for your users, such as CRUD operations that would normally be used via buttons instead.

+Or, with the knowledge base, return structured results to build an AI search engine rather than an assistant or agent.
+You can also do both, for different parts of your app, with the same knowledge base.
+That is, your search bar and chatbot can use the same underlying technology.

+### Function Calls and Structured Outputs
+Query your application from any environment using our REST API or our SDKs, and consume structured outputs as well as natural language, allowing you to show front-end widgets and triggering front-end function calls alongside an AI assistant response.

+For example, create an agent with a Weather plugin.
+The plugin can respond with an object containing the city name and temperature, allowing your front-end to consume that object to show a weather "widget" along with the natural language provided by the LLM.